corybrunson/bitriad/README.md

 ## data

-Sources of the network data are
+Sources of the network data include
-* Davis, Gardner, and Gardner's [*Deep South: A Social Anthropological Study of Caste and Class*](http://www.amazon.com/Deep-South-Anthropological-Southern-Classics/dp/1570038155) ("women" and "davis");
+* Davis, Gardner, and Gardner's [*Deep South: A Social Anthropological Study of Caste and Class*](http://www.amazon.com/Deep-South-Anthropological-Southern-Classics/dp/1570038155) ("davis" and "davis2");
-* Barnes and Burkett's ["Structural Redundancy and Multiplicity in Corporate Networks"](http://www.insna.org/PDF/Connections/v30/2010_I-2_P-1-1.pdf) ("board");
+* Barnes and Burkett's ["Structural Redundancy and Multiplicity in Corporate Networks"](http://www.insna.org/PDF/Connections/v30/2010_I-2_P-1-1.pdf) ("directors");
-* [Noordin Top Terrorist Network Data](http://www.thearda.com/Archive/Files/Descriptions/TERRNET.asp) ("meets" and "organ"); and
+* [Noordin Top Terrorist Network Data](http://www.thearda.com/Archive/Files/Descriptions/TERRNET.asp) ("meetings" and "organizations"); and
 * Fischer's [*Paul Revere's Ride*](http://books.google.com/books/about/Paul_Revere_s_Ride.html?id=ZAvQfZFbLp4C) ("whigs").

 The folder "data" contains both "raw" data files (pulled from the Internet where possible and otherwise constructed from primary sources) and GML files for the affiliation networks associated with them.
 All graphs are bipartite; the actors and events are given "type" attributes 0 and 1, respectively, corresponding to the values FALSE and TRUE in igraph.